1994 Arizona gubernatorial election

 The 1994 Arizona gubernatorial election took place on November 8, 1994, for the post of Governor of Arizona.
 Fife Symington, the incumbent Republican Governor of Arizona, defeated the Democratic nominee Eddie Basha to win a second term in office.
 However, Symington resigned in 1997 due to a federal indictment on corruption charges.

-This is the last time until 2014 that a man won a Gubernatorial election in Arizona and that a gubernatorial election was between two men in Arizona.

 Republican primary

 In the Republican primary, incumbent Governor Fife Symington was challenged by businesswoman Barbara Barrett, wife of business executive Craig Barrett.
 Symington announced his primary campaign by stating, "I vowed to get state spending under control, reduce taxes and do my best to promote economic development and restore strength to the economy.
 I think I am in a strong position because I accomplished my goals."
 Barrett spent more than $1 million of her own money in the attempt to defeat Symington, who she stated she did not dislike personally, but simply felt that she could do a better job as governor.

 On September 13, 1994, Symington defeated Barrett in the primary by a margin of 68% to 32%.
 Political analysts stated that Barrett had failed to distinguish herself from the incumbent governor, and ran a flawed campaign.